The Right to Disconnect in Australia: What we know so far

 For many Australian businesses, the right to disconnect will come into effect on 26 August 2024.
 For small businesses, the new laws will commence on 26 August 2025.

-Following our initial overview of the of the Right to Disconnect introduced by the Closing Loopholes No. 2 Act 2024 (available here), this article takes a deeper dive into the implications of this new right.
+Following our initial overview of the Right to Disconnect introduced by the Closing Loopholes No. 2 Act 2024 (available here), this article takes a deeper dive into the implications of this new right.

 MODERN AWARDS